MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/01-create-copilot.md

     ![Screenshot of the Create page in Copilot Studio.](media/create-copilot.png)

     You can create a copilot or a copilot action, or you can start with a template.
-In this exercise, you'll creaete a new copilot.
+In this exercise, you'll create a new copilot.

 1. Select the option to create a **New copilot**.
 Copilot Studio responds by providing a chat interface in which you can describe the functionality of the copilot you want to build - essentially, you can use a copilot to create a copilot!